Craigware/CapsulePop/README.md

 ## Game End

-When a player meets a certain threshold of points, that player will be deemed the winner and the game will reset.
+When a player meets a certain threshold of points, that player will be deemed the winner and the game will end.

 ---

 # Controls
 Only a mouse is required to interact with the game.

-Players may opt to use keyboard shortcuts if desired.
+LEFT MOUSE : Grab and release selectable objects.
+IE **CAPSULES** and **CREATURES**.
+RIGHT MOUSE : Smack players within your cursors range.

 ---

 # How to Play
-No current available way to play, please check back in the future.
+Server Setup:

+Client Setup:

 ---